THE NEWEST FROM SKYFOX R/C

 Hello, and welcome to my RC Flying Web Site.
 My name is Bruce Stenulson.
 I started flying RC gliders in the Mountains of Colorado (On the face of the Lake Dillon dam ) in January of 1982.
 I started building electric powered aircraft in 1984, and have designed many planes for E-Power.
 I first flew a 'wet powered' RC aircraft on January 7th of 1990, when I built my Telemaster with float flying in mind.
 I've since designed and flown many wet powered aircraft, and continue to design and build both E-Powered and wet-powered planes (although the majority of my aircraft are now E-powered.)

-June 12th, 2006 is the tenative date for the SPARCS 2006 Float Fly.
 Here's a photo essay on High Altitude FLOAT FLYING, featuring some more recent photos of high lakes and float planes.
 There's also a lot of info on float design and setup.

 I enjoy slope flying, and have offered a variety of information on slope flying aircraft and flying sites in the central Colorado Rockies.
 The EPP foam slope ships available today are incredibly durable, and can handle rough landing areas that built up balsa gliders can not.
 It's revolutionized the opportunities for "Extreme terrain" slope flying.

-The SOUTH PARK SLOPE FLYING SITES page has been periodicly updated, with more new photos of some of the EIGHT slope flying sites presently listed on this page.
+The SOUTH PARK SLOPE FLYING SITES page has been periodicly updated, with more new photos of some of the slope flying sites presently listed on this page.
 The last addition includes 6 new photos of the Hoosier Pass / North Star Mountain Slope Flying area at 12,230 feet elevation.
 I think you'll really enjoy these new high resolution photos (and the information about this exceptional slope flying area!)

 In the spring of 2004, the NIGHT FLYING page was expanded, featuring information on setting up a newer, higher intensity light weight LED lighting system for night flyers.
 This is particularly well suited to Park Flyers and Slow Flyers, as the entire setup is in the 1-1/2 ounce weight range, including the separate lighting battery pack I'm using.
 Click here to go to the "Night Flying" page.